 Completion or alteration of data in LFV's information as general documents can be made if it appears that an amendment has been made.
 This means that there is a selection of original text and the changed text.

-You can complain about the processing to LFV or the Swedish Data Protection Authority.
+You can complain about the processing to LFV or the Swedish Authority for Privacy Protection.